Welcome to Year 8

 Super Curriculum in Year 8

-Students have the opportunity to select Period 7 and clubs twice this year, in September and January.
-Choices will be sent home for review and discussion the Friday prior to choices being made the following week in form time, guided by their tutor.
-They will complete four blocks of period 7 across the year, in the categories of Mind, Body and Soul.
+Students have the opportunity to select Period 7 and clubs three times a year, in September, December and March.
+Choices will be sent home for review and discussion a few days prior to choices being made in form time, guided by their tutor.
+Period 7 is still organised into three blocks across the year, and includes body options and various performing arts groups.
+Students will continue to be provided with a large range of other opportunities across the year, such as those outlined here

 Dates to note for Year 8